johnnyxbell/brewski/README.md

 - Style the board so it looks good on a TV
 - Make the site mobile friendly
 - Add redux for the account data
-- update beerlist to accountdata
+- update beerList to accountData
+- Edit beer and save to firebase
 - Connect jenkins to deploy to s3 bucket (uat for develop branch, prod for master branch)

 ## Version 1.1